Elius94/console-gui-tools/README.md

 ![Animation](https://user-images.githubusercontent.com/14907987/162480195-b08b4a0b-5d10-4122-8bff-9210295aac1f.gif)

-Pressing enter it will close the popup and set the new value
+Pressing enter it will close the popup and set the new value.
+If the list is too long, it will scroll reaching the bottom or top.
+Now you can also use "pageup" amd "pagedown" keys to navigate faster.

 ## To create an input popup (numeric or string)
 ```js